Demolish all or part of a building

 You need Report and Consent to do any of the following:

-- demolish more than half of the volume of the original building over a three-year time period
+• demolish more than 50% of the volume of the original building over a three-year time period

-A facade is an external wall that faces a street or laneway.
-A facade may include architectural features attached to the wall, such as a verandah or balcony.
+façade is an external wall that faces a street or laneway.
+A façade may include architectural features attached to the wall, such as a verandah or balcony.

-If you are unsure as to whether you need Report and Consent for your demolition proposal, seek advice from your Building Surveyor or contact Building Services.
+If you're not sure whether you need Report and Consent for your proposed demolition, ask your Building Surveyor or contact our Building Services team at [email protected].

 Do you need Report and Consent for the proposed demolition?